arghyadutta/resources/blogs.md

 # Academic blogs

 A list of academic blogs that I follow.
-I've learned a lot from them over the years—I am grateful to the authors.
-You may find them useful, too.
+I've learned a lot from them over the years.
+I am grateful to the authors.

 - [AI: A Guide for Thinking Humans](https://aiguide.substack.com/)
 - [Almost Sure.
 A random mathematical blog](https://almostsuremath.com/)